Atlantic Coast High School: Overview

 Construction of the 302,000 square-meters building was completed during the spring of 2010 at a cost of nearly $78 million.
 The school was constructed to prevent overcrowding at Sandalwood High School, Englewood High School, Wolfson High School and Mandarin High School.
 Sandalwood is the largest high school in Duval County, followed by Mandarin High School.
 The main feeder schools are Kernan Middle School and Twin Lakes Academy.

 The school graduated their first senior class in 2013.
 Atlantic Coast High School has a capacity of 2,300 students.
 The two-story school complex has an open courtyard between wings.
 The complex is divided into buildings, then further organized into 'pods', which holds the classrooms.

-The gymnasium seats 1,621.5 and the auditorium's capacity is 840.
-There are tables and chairs for 450 inside the café, but another 100 can sit in the outdoor courtyard.
+The gymnasium seats 1,621 and the auditorium's capacity is 840.
 The media center (library) has a television studio.
-The school mascot is the stingray, and their colors are black and burnt orange.
-The school is currently zoned for the communities of Deerwood, Baymeadows, and neighborhoods along Southside and Butler Boulevards.
+The school mascot is the stingray, and their colors are burnt orange, black, and white.

 Academics

 In addition to the standard high school curriculum and exceptional student education, the advanced scholars program gives students the option to participate in the rigorous programs of advanced placement, dual enrollment and honors courses, but not the Advanced International Certificate of Education or International Baccalaureate, which are available at several other Jacksonville schools such as, Jean Ribault High School, Stanton College Preparatory School, Mandarin High School, or Paxon School for Advanced Studies.
-It is currently an "A" school.